 One of the many advantages of electric propulsion is the removal of engine noise.
 However, we have become accustomed to using the sound of an engine as warning of an approaching vehicle; this is particularly true of vulnerable road users and service animals.

 Noise generating systems that operate at different vehicle speeds, volumes or with differing types of sound are potentially confusing to other road users.
 It is also argued that such a noise could negate the noise pollution benefits of an electric vehicle.

 To resolve some of these challenges, new legislation requiring a pedestrian warning sound, known as AVAS, came into force on 1st July 2019 for newly type-approved vehicles (i.e. the launch of an all-new vehicle).
 From 1st July 2021 the legislation extends to all newly registered vehicles.
-We are therefore developing an AVAS system in-line with this legislation and aim to introduce it at the earliest opportunity.
+As a result, AVAS has been fitted to our vehicles as standard since March 2021.

 TX is already fitted with a sophisticated active safety system called Autonomous Emergency Braking (AEB).
 This system monitors the road ahead using cameras and radar sensors and if a vulnerable road user is at risk, the vehicle will apply the brakes automatically to avoid a collision.
 A range of additional driver aids, such as parking sensors and a rear camera, are also available to help drivers take extra care when manoeuvring in busy congested areas.